 - The expertise and quality of the therapist – the work and life experience of the therapist and his / her motivation and desire to help clients, as well as empathy and love for people and all living beings generally also play a role.

 - Therapist’s Techniques and Methods – it is important individually to select techniques and methods that the therapist uses in his work.
 Not every technique is good for everyone, so the same (similar) problem for different persons can be done with different techniques, in many ways depending on the client’s current needs and his/her openness to a specific method.

 Depending on all of these factors, therapy may last from one, two, three treatments/sessions up to several months or years.

-My desire is that the client gets better as quick as possible and that the therapy lasts as short as possible, and later if the client wants further growth and development, it can be extended according to the client's wishes and needs.
+My desire is that the client gets better as quickly as possible and that the therapy lasts as short as possible, and later if the client wants further growth and development, it can be extended according to the client’s wishes and needs.

 I work in a way to enable the client all the “self-help tools” so that he/she can help and rely on himself/herself as much as possible.
 I do not want to create an addictive relationship – it’s not the goal of therapy.